 Are premium direct mails still pulling their weight in donor acquisition?

-Direct mail, and in particular, premium direct mail, provides the largest source of new ‘one-off’ donors in Australia and New Zealand.
+Direct mail, and in particular, premium direct mail, provided the largest source of new ‘one-off’ donors in Australia and New Zealand in 2016.
 Also, direct mail is also the largest single source of known bequestors and donors giving over $1000.

 Premium direct mail is when charities send a gift, like greetings cards or a tote bag to their potential donors.
 Like the one below.

 But are these one-off donors ‘real donors’, or just people responding out of guilt, or even ‘bribed’ by their gifts?

 The data below shows how Assistance Dogs Australia has fared since they started mailing large volumes of premiums in 2013.